 Geisha are one of the most iconic yet secretive symbols of Japanese culture.
-With 400 years of mystery and allure under their obi, witnessing the gorgeous Geisha draped in their dazzling kimonos and painted to perfection whilst performing ancient arts of Japanese entertainment is a exquisitely extraordinary experience you will never forget.
+With 400 years of mystery and allure under their obi, witnessing the gorgeous Geisha draped in their dazzling kimonos whilst performing ancient arts of Japanese entertainment is a exquisitely extraordinary experience you will never forget.

 But how do you get to see a real Geisha or Maiko in Kyoto?
 Let me count the ways…

 A Maiko is a apprentice Geisha.
 We can identify that this Maiko is in her 1st year of training as she only has her bottom lip painted red